Ahmadgoma/summaries/laravel-cheatSheet/the-basics/responses.md

 return redirect()->route('profile', ['id' => 1]);
 ```
 **Populating Parameters Via Eloquent Models**

+You may pass the model itself.
+The ID will be extracted automatically.
 ```php
 // For a route with the following URI: profile/{id}